franco-ortega/franco-ortega/README.md

 </div>

 <p>
-Diligent and empathetic software engineer with excellent communication skills who thrives in collaborative, agile environments and loves to create user-focused, high-quality products.
-Experienced in building internal tools, improving existing systems, developing new features, writing documentation, and debugging issues across the stack in business applications.
-Guided by optimism to dream big and balanced with practicality to ensure goals are brought to fruition.
+Detail-oriented software engineer who is passionate about creating user-focused products, and excels in collaborative and agile environments.
+Experienced in developing new features, enhancing existing systems, building internal tools, writing comprehensive documentation, and effectively debugging issues within business applications.
+Approaches work with optimism and strives to think big while remaining grounded in practicality, ensuring that goals are successfully achieved.
 </p>

 <p>